Cost of a Shower Replacement

 What should I look for when hiring a professional for a shower replacement?

-Keep in mind that whether you decide to work with a plumber, an electrician or a general contractor for the project, you still need to verify they’re licensed, insured and bonded in your state.
+You may want to start by asking friends and family for their recommendations.
+Real estate professionals and insurance agents can also offer suggestions.
+Whether you decide to work with a plumber, an electrician or a general contractor for the project, you should verify that they’re licensed, insured and bonded in your state.
 You can check those credentials online through your state government’s website.

 ConsumerAffairs writers primarily rely on government data, industry experts and original research from other reputable publications to inform their work.
 Specific sources for this article include: